ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 If a client is unable to fetch a token, it MUST react to the challenge as if it could not produce a valid Authorization response.

-# Issuance Protocol Requirements

-Clients initiate the issuance protocol using a challenge, a randomly generated nonce, and a public key for the issuer.
-The issuance protocol itself can be any interactive protocol between client, issuer, or other parties that produces a valid authenticator over the client's input, subject to the following security requirements.

-1. Unconditional input secrecy.
-The issuance protocol MUST NOT reveal anything about the client's private input, including the challenge and nonce.
-The issuance protocol can reveal the issuer public key for the purposes of determining which private key to use in producing the issuance protocol.
-A result of this property is that the redemption flow is unlinkable from the issuance flow.
-1. One-more forgery security.
-The issuance protocol MUST NOT allow malicious clients to forge tokens without interacting with the issuer directly.
-1. Concurrent security.
-The issuance protocol MUST be safe to run concurrently with arbitrarily many clients.

 # User Interaction

 When used in contexts like websites, origins that challenge clients for